Ichneutica acontistis: Behaviour

 Adults are on the wing from September to January.
 They are attracted to light.
-This species doesn't appear to have suffered the sharp decreased in population occurring to species that inhabited similar habitat to species during the early 1960s to the late 1980s.
+Adults have been collected via a mercury vapour light trap.

 Life cycle and host species

 Larvae feed on tussock grassland species within the genera Poa, Elymus and Rytidosperma.
 Adult moths have been reared from pupae that were found under rocks.
+This species doesn't appear to have suffered the sharp decreased in population occurring to species that inhabited similar habitat to species during the early 1960s to the late 1980s.